ForeFlight Mobile supports in-flight weather. There are 4 ways to receive weather and NEXRAD radar in flight:

 Method #4: Cellular

 Use Cellular data on your iPad or iPhone.
 This is not reliable in the air and is not recommended by ForeFlight because of the lack of reliability.
+Also displaying Radar while connected to Cellular data can use 150-200MB/hour of data.

 Last Updated: